hasii2011/umlshapes/developer/Dragging Mulitple Shapes.md

 Actually, the base wxPtyhon event handler does the dragging and positioning.
 However, it does not provide enough feedback.
 The developer does not see the shape dragged.
 The user drags the shape and stops.
 The *dragged* shape magically appears at the new positions.
 The effect is quite disturbing.

-Since each shape *drags* itself, when the user selects multiple shape only the latest selected shape drags.
+Since each shape *drags* itself, when the user selects multiple shapes only the latest selected shape drags.

 The current implementation requires interactions betweent the specific shape's event handler and a listener in the `UmlFrame`